While I don’t die for link building and I barely outreach, I make sure every content I publish is based on data, reality, trust, and quality results.

 Well, The answer needs to back with suitable data and examples.

 Let’s check out two different blogs.

 The first one is Matthew Woodward’s blog.
 He has a frequency of posting 1-2 posts a month.
 While he is a busy man, he makes sure every article on his blog is exceptional and epic.

 With this frequency and level of content, he can obviously cut off the brainstorming time a little bit and focus on his content promotion strategy more effectively.

-He can create an curate his email campaigns to convert more, he can do a research on twitter and facebook hashtags, he can outreach, he can answer and so on.
+He can create and curate his email campaigns to convert more, he can do research on Twitter and Facebook hashtags, he can outreach, he can answer, and so on.

 All of this becomes possible due to his content creation gap.
-If he starts to focus on creating 3000+ words of posts every day or even a week, That will leave him no time for doing promotion.
+If he starts to focus on creating 3000+ words of posts every day or even a week, It will leave him no time for promotion.

 Here’s what user reaction is expected from posting frequency:-